fridgemagnet3/uip/README.md

 ## Current status

 At present, the stack builds and runs on a [modified version of the XRoar emulator](https://github.com/fridgemagnet3/xroar) AND a physical Dragon 64.
-When interfaced to a  [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP), it will respond to ping requests and the default configuration includes a simple telnet server application and a simple UDP based receiver of my own which listens on port 52005 and will display any textual data received.
+When interfaced to a  [Linux TAP device](https://en.wikipedia.org/wiki/TUN/TAP), it will respond to ping requests and the default configuration includes a simple telnet server application and a  UDP based receiver of my own which listens on port 52005 and will display any textual data received.
 Coincidently, this happens to be the same port I use for [broadcasting my solar (JSON) data](https://github.com/fridgemagnet3/modbus-solis5g) but should work with any packets containing text.
 In the event it DOES contain solar JSON data, it will also decode & display it nicely:

 ![solar-weather-metrics](https://github.com/user-attachments/assets/8e00a911-3eaf-4bd7-bc88-7a983dbc8233)